craftinc/craftinc-gates/README.md

 This has been made available by the hard work of the research and development department of the _Craft Inc. Cooperation_.
 Under the lead of Professor Didderr Craftman scientists worked years to find a way to bend time and space inside the minecraft universe to enable _ultra fast transportation_.

 Now it is time for _you_ to try out this wonderful plugin.
-Simply install this plugin, create a gate and feel the funny tickle in your brain while traveling.*
+Simply install this plugin, create a gate and feel the funny tickle insisde your brain while traveling.*

 The key features of this are:

-* Gates with and without a frame
+* Gates with and without frames
-* Gates consisting of portal blocks or gates made of air (so called hidden gates)
+* Gates consisting of portal blocks and gates made of air (so called hidden gates)
 * Gates with destinations in different worlds
 * Gates with custom shapes (gates can any way you want)

-*The Craft Inc. Cooperation won't take any responsibility for sea sickness, memory loss and sudden suffocation in walls while traveling with our gates!
+*The Craft Inc. Cooperation won't take any responsibility for sea sickness, memory loss and sudden suffocation in walls while traveling with one of our gates!

 ## FAQ ##

 __Who can create a gate?__